 If you have a 401(k) at work, make sure you are contributing the maximum for each pay period that your employer will match.
 This is basically free money for you, don’t pass it up!

 Step 3: Keep your fees low

 Step 1 showed you the power of compound interest.
 Unfortunately, it also works just as potently in the opposite direction.
-Yes, we’re talking about fees.

-Assuming you’ll be building your portfolio using exchange traded funds, or ETFs (we don’t recommend buying individual stocks until you are much more familiar with the ins and outs of investing), you’ll be paying a small annual fee for each of those funds.
+Assuming you’ll be building your portfolio using exchange traded funds, or ETFs (I don’t recommend buying individual stocks until you are much more familiar with the ins and outs of investing), you’ll be paying a small annual fee for each of those funds.
 This isn’t a bad thing, as long as you keep yourself in check.

 As a general rule of thumb, you should only invest in funds that have annual expense ratios under 0.50%.
 There are plenty of funds that are even under 0.20% per year.
 If you’re paying any more than .5%, you’re being ripped off.
-Don’t get ripped off.

 Step 4: Be Aggressive